Mixing times for the TASEP on the circle: The lower bounds in Theorems and

-Recall the interpretation of the disagreement process with two second class particles using competition interfaces, where we replace the two second class particles in the initial growth interface by two $(0,1)$-pairs and color the initial growth interface according the $(0,1)$-pairs alternately.
-In order to show that the two competition interfaces, and hence the respective second class particles, have not coalesced by time $N^2k^{-1/2}\theta^{-1}$ for some constant $\theta>0$ with probability at least $1-\varepsilon$ with some $\varepsilon>0$, it suffices to find a pair of sites $(v_1,v_2)\in \Z^2 \times \Z^2$ with last passage times at least $N^2k^{-1/2}\theta^{-1}$ with respect to the initial growth interface, such that they connect to differently colored with probability at least $1-\varepsilon$. \\
+Recall from Lemma \ref{lem:SecondClassCompetition} that we can interpret the disagreement process with two second class particles as a last passage percolation model with two competition interfaces.
+We replace the two second class particles in the initial growth interface by two $(0,1)$-pairs and color the initial growth interface according to the $(0,1)$-pairs, as well as the grid according to where the geodesic to the initial growth interface connects.
+Recall the set $\TR(v)$ from \eqref{def:PeriodicTranslate}, and write in the following $\widetilde{\TR}(v)$ for a site $v$ for the periodic translates under the extended environment with two competition interfaces.